Saiprasanna3201/AI-Document-intelligence/README.md

 - "Question related to topic present in the document"

 ---
+##Requirements
+streamlit
+pdf2image
+pytesseract
+python-dotenv
+PyPDF2
+langchain
+langchain-google-genai
+faiss-cpu
+sentence-transformers

-Thank you for checking out Chat with Doc! 🚀
+Thank you for checking out ! 🚀